 Dana Brownlee is an acclaimed keynote speaker, corporate trainer, and team development consultant.
 She is president of Professionalism Matters, Inc. a boutique professional development corporate training firm based in Atlanta, GA.

-Reach Dana at [email protected].
-Connect with her on LinkedIn and Twitter.
+Reach Dana at LinkedIn and

 Are you interested in boosting your career, personal development, networking, and giving back?
 If so, WITI is the place for you!
 Become a WITI Member and receive exclusive access to attend our WITI members-only events, webinars, online coaching circles, find mentorship opportunities (become a mentor; find a mentor), and more!